Izviri v Retovje

 The river Ljubljanica, which flows through Slovenian Capital Ljubljana, is the river with seven names.
 A complex system of caves and poljes is the source of this river.
 It is called Ljubljanica when the water finally reaches the Ljubljana Marsh (Ljubljansko barje).
 Here is a huge number of springs, where the limestone ridge ends and the impermeable flysch plain begins.
 The four most important springs of Ljubljanica are Retovje, Močilnik, Bistra, and Lintvern.

-The Retovje Valley is a short, narrow an steep valley which cuts into the limestone.
-The basic idea is, that this valley was created by the springs.
+The Retovje Valley is a short, narrow and steep valley which cuts into the limestone, a so-called steephead valley.
+The basic principle is that this valley was created by the springs.
 The water emerges from the cave and the cave entrance is - because of the water and frost during winter - strongly weathered.
-The valley actually cuts into the valley following the cave.
+The valley actually cuts into the valley following the cave backwards.
+That's why it is also called retrograde erosion.

-This is the main spring of the Lubljanica and rather well developed.
+The Izviri v Retovje (Retovje Springs) are the main springs of the Lubljanica and rather well developed.
 There is a trail on both sides of the river, some bridges, explanatory signs, and even a rock for climbers.
 There are two main springs, Velika Ljubljanica (Big Ljubljanica) and Mala Ljubljanica (Little Ljubljanica).
-There are also many smaller springs, most of them are dray most of the year.
-They are reactivated during snow melt and after heavy rains, when the ground water rises.
+There are also many smaller springs, most of them are dry most of the year.
+They are reactivated during snow melt and after heavy rains, when the groundwater rises.
 Their names are Pod skalco, Pod orehom, Malo okence and Veliko okence.
-All springs together produce a lot of water and this water was used to power 10 sawmills during the 19th century.
+All springs together produce a lot of water, and this water was used to power 10 sawmills during the 19th century.